-*The authors extend their sincere gratitude to the editorial staff of the Albany Law Review.
+*Ph.D., Assistant Professor, Carnegie Mellon Institute for Strategy & Technology.
+The authors extend their sincere gratitude to the editorial staff of the Albany Law Review.
 Their invaluable assistance significantly improved earlier drafts and spared us the embarrassment of elementary arithmetic errors and incorrect legal citations.
 Additionally, they identified further references that bolstered our analysis.

-**Bernie Grofman would like to thank Dan Lowenstein, then on the law faculty at UCLA, for his first invitation (1985) to publish in a law review.
+**Ph.D., Distinguished Professor, University of California, Irvine.
+Bernie Grofman would like to thank Dan Lowenstein, then on the law faculty at UCLA, for his first invitation (1985) to publish in a law review.

-***
+***J.D., New York Law School.
+Scott graduated in 2022 and is currently working as a Research Attorney in the Hawaii State Senate Majority Research Office.

-****
+****J.D.
+New York Law School.

 Jonathan Cervas, Bernard Grofman & Scott Matsuda, The Role of State Courts in Constraining Partisan Gerrymandering in Congressional Elections, 21 U.N.H.
 L. Rev. 421, 423 (2023).